Sheltercosmop/Chinese-Alpaca-LoRA-and-Alpaca-7b-replication/README.md

 ## A alpaca-7b-hf replication
 A alpaca-7b-hf replication with no moderation filter and output watermark
 ## Multilingual Instruction LLaMA LoRA
+This is a multilingual instruction LLaMA LoRA that mainly focused on Simplified Chinese but also support Japanese and Traditional Chinese(HK and TW)
 ### Version
 Version 0.4 (Newest)
 This repo has now been updated to the forth version of our training results.